-Students studying in the Master of Public Policy (MPP), and intending to exit with a Postgraduate Diploma in Public Policy award, without a Concentration, are required to take two (2) elective Modules as part of their degree program.

-Such students must select one (1) elective only from any two (2) of the five (5) available MPP Concentrations.
-The Electives can only be selected from the following Modules in each of the Concentrations (MPP711, MPP713, MPP715, MPP717 or MPP719).
+Students studying in the Master in Public Policy (MPP) and intending to exit with a Postgraduate Diploma in Public Policy award, are required to take two (2) elective Modules as part of their degree program.
+The Electives can only be selected from the following Modules (MPP711, MPP713, MPP715, MPP717 or MPP719).

-There are no pre-requisite and/or c-requisite Module(s) for students studying in the Master of Public Policy (MPP), and intending to exit with a Postgraduate Diploma in Public Policy award.
-Students must however have completed all four core (MPP701, MPP702, MPP703 and MPP704) and the two elective or Concentration Modules to be eligible for a Postgraduate Diploma in Public Policy, including Concentration(s), award.
+There are no pre-requisite and/or c-requisite Module(s) for students studying in the Master in Public Policy (MPP) and intending to exit with a Postgraduate Diploma in Public Policy award.
+Students must however have completed all four core (MPP701, MPP702, MPP703 and MPP704) and the two elective Modules to be eligible for a Postgraduate Diploma in Public Policy award.

-In accordance with the Student Academic Progression Policy (P-REG-105), students studying in the Master of Public Policy (MPP) program, who intend to exit with a Postgraduate Diploma in Public Policy (exit) award, including Concentrations, must maintain a 'Good Academic Standing' to progress through their program of study in order to successfully meet the graduation completion requirements.
+In accordance with the Student Academic Progression Policy (P-REG-105), students studying in the Master in Public Policy (MPP) program, who intend to exit with a Postgraduate Diploma in Public Policy (exit) award must maintain a 'Good Academic Standing' to progress through their program of study to successfully meet the graduation completion requirements.

-Student's studying in the Master of Public Policy (MPP) program, who intend to exit with a Postgraduate Diploma in Public Policy (exit) award, including Concentrations, must maintain an overall average grade of Pass with Merit, or above, under the European Credit Accumulation Transfer Scheme (CATS) Credits system.
+Student's studying in the Master in Public Policy (MPP) program, who intend to exit with a Postgraduate Diploma in Public Policy (exit) award must maintain an overall average grade of Pass with Merit, or above, under the European Credit Accumulation Transfer Scheme (CATS) Credits system.
 Failure to do so will adversely impact a student's progression and may lead to a period of Academic Probation or ultimately dismissal from the program should academic performance fail to improve.
 This will be confirmed by the Progression Board.

-The minimum and maximum timeframes for completion of the Postgraduate Diploma in Public Policy (exit) award, including Concentrations, are specified in the Graduate Completion Policy (P-ACD-134) and are summarised in the Table 41 below:
+The minimum and maximum timeframes for completion of the Postgraduate Diploma in Public Policy (exit) award are specified in the Graduate Completion Policy (P-ACD-134) and are summarised in the Table 47 below: